Blard-omu/Learn-Node.js-With-Blard/README.md

      In this example, we use `express-validator` to define validation rules for the username, email, and password fields in the registration route.
 If validation fails, it sends back an array of error messages as a response.

+9. **body-parser**: Body-parser is a middleware for parsing request bodies in Express applications.
+Note that starting with Express 4.16.0, you don't need to use `body-parser` as a separate package; it's included with Express.

-2. **bcrypt**: This package is commonly used for hashing and salting passwords for secure storage in a database.
+10. **bcrypt**: This package is commonly used for hashing and salting passwords for secure storage in a database.

    - **Installation**:
      Install the package using npm: